ldipotetjob/scalacassandra/README.md

 # Implementation of DML in an Scala ecosystem connecting to Cassandra #

 This project is a template for a DML statements.
-Specifically It implements Data Manipulation Statement \[INSERT - SELECT ]
+Specifically It implements Data Manipulation Statement \[INSERT-SELECT ]

 ## What will you find here? ##